MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0101.md

 ---
-title: "PerTenantExtensionCop Error PTE0004"
+title: "AppSourceCop Error AS0101"
-description: "Table definitions must have a matching permission set." ms.author: solsen ms.custom: na ms.date: 12/07/2021 ms.reviewer: na ms.suite: na
+description: "Any change to the 'Isolated' argument is disallowed because it may break depdendent extensions that have subscribed to the event." ms.author: solsen ms.custom: na ms.date: 03/21/2022 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
-ms.tgt_pltfrm: na